ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Training Details

 \section{Training Details}

-We have trained two ControlNet-XS models with edge and depth control for both Stable Diffusion~\cite{Rombach2022_LDM} and Stable Diffusion XL~\cite{Podell2023_SDXL}.
-As training data, we used one million images from the LAION Aesthetics dataset~\cite{Schuhmann2022_LaionAE} for both controls.
-For edges, we extracted random edges using Canny edge detection~\cite{canny1986computational} with random thresholds.
+To control Stable Diffusion~\cite{Rombach2022_LDM}, we have trained four ControlNet-XS models, one for each type of guidance: Canny-edges, depth maps, semantic maps and human poses.
+We have also trained two ControlNet-XS models for Stable Diffusion XL~\cite{Podell2023_SDXL} with Canny-edge and depth map guidance.
+As training data, we used one million images from the LAION Aesthetics dataset~\cite{Schuhmann2022_LaionAE} for depth and edge guidance.
+For human poses, we filter out 160K images which show people and use this subset for training.
+For semantic maps, we use the COCO-Stuff~\cite{Caesar2018_COCO-STUFF} training dataset with 118K images and the corresponding semantic maps.
+For edge guidance, we extracted edges using Canny edge detection~\cite{canny1986computational} with random thresholds.
 For depth control, we approximated the depths using the MiDaS~\cite{Ranftl2020_Midas} approach.
+Human Pose guidance uses OpenPose~\cite{Cao2017_OpenPose} to extract the human keypoints.
 In \cref{tab:training_details}, we summarise the training setting for all models.